dragonflyoss/d7y.io/docs/operations/best-practices/security.md

 ### What can Dragonfly do against DDoS attacks?

-Dragonfly can implement `Bandwidth` limiting and `Request` limiting to effectively mitigate the impacts of attacks.
+Dragonfly implements bandwidth and request limiting to effectively mitigate the impact of attacks and ensure system stability.
 Please refer to [Rate limit](../../advanced-guides/rate-limit.md).